-2. Arrangement and capacity [See Rule]
+2. Arrangement and capacity (2024) [See Rule]

 For the purpose of the requirements in 1103.
-2 of the Rules, the following requirements (1) to (2) are to be complied with:
+2 of the Rules, the following requirements (1) to (2) are to be complied with :

-- (1) The nozzles for protecting vertical surfaces are to be arranged per every two tiers for the end walls of the accommodation spaces, as standard. - (2) The intermediate valves fitted with the fire main are to be provided at the connections between the branch line and spray main for example, as shown in Fig 7.5.37 of the Guidance.
+(1) The nozzles for protecting vertical surfaces are to be arranged per every two tiers for the end walls of the accommodation spaces, as standard.